 Business function versus location

-In companies that have different businesses, with certain business concentrated in a specific country, then the argument for centralization may not be so strong.
+In companies that have different businesses, with certain business concentrated in a specific country, then the argument for centralisation may not be so strong.

-Think also about how it will impact the organizational structure of your business.
-If your company needs to govern from the center for general management purposes, for example, for tax purposes, then it makes sense to centralize legal too.
+Think also about how it will impact the organisational structure of your business.
+If your company needs to govern from the centre for general management purposes, for example, for tax purposes, then it makes sense to centralise legal too.

 The task ahead

-All things considered, the GC has a difficult task ahead, whether centralizing governance is appropriate or not.
+All things considered, the GC has a difficult task ahead, whether centralising governance is appropriate or not.

-If centralizing governance makes sense for your organization, it will simplify many decisions that may be needed to respond quickly to external factors.
+If centralising governance makes sense for your organisation, it will simplify many decisions that may be needed to respond quickly to external factors.
 If you need advice, ensure your provider has good global coverage, with qualified and multidisciplinary staff able to help with the transition in all relevant jurisdictions.